OlivierBroekman/herringbone/docs/customization.md

 # Customization
+> [!IMPORTANT]
-> *note that these configs are subject to change, the up-to-date formats can be found in the config directory*.
+> *These configs are subject to change, the up-to-date formats can be found in the config directory*.

 The package can be customized/configured in the following ways:
 1. Custom maps